iqueipopg/NerD/README.md

 This project was developed as part of a **Deep Learning and NLP** course at the **Universidad Pontificia Comillas, ICAI**, within the **Engineering Mathematics** program.

+> 🎯 *From raw text and images to structured alerts — NerD empowers real-time reputation monitoring using deep learning.*

+---

 ## 📜 Table of Contents
 - [📌 Project Overview](#-project-overview)
 - [🛠️ Installation](#️-installation)